About the Coroner's Court

 A small group of police officers perform the role of the Coroner’s Liaison Officer.
 A liaison officer is available at all times.
 The Coronial Liaison Officers are the principal liaison and contact point for any dealings with the Coroner or any person acting on behalf of the Coroner.

+A death in care is a death that occurs in one of the circumstances set out in section 3BB of the Coroners Act 1997 and includes the death of a person subject to an order under the Mental Health Act 2015.
 A death in custody is a death that occurs in one of the circumstances set out in section 3C of the Coroners Act 1997.
-Deaths in custody include the death of a person at a correctional facility or lockup, while performing work under a community service order and while in, being taken into, or after being taken into the custody of a custodial officer; but also the deaths of persons subject to orders under the Mental Health Act 2005.
-For purposes of the Coroners Act 1997 deaths in custody also include deaths resulting from a fatal injury sustained in similar places or circumstances to deaths in custody.
-Part 6 of the Coroners Act 1997 contains additional specific provisions that apply to inquests in respect of deaths in custody.
-The Coroner must hold a hearing for the purpose of an inquest into a death in custody.
+Deaths in custody include the death of a person at a correction centre, lockup or detention place.
+Part 6 of the Coroners Act 1997 contains additional specific provisions that apply to inquests in respect of deaths in care and deaths in custody.
+The Coroner must hold a hearing for the purpose of an inquest into a death in care or a death in custody.

 Dispensing with hearing

-Other than deaths in custody, where a hearing must be held, the Coroner has a discretion as to whether to hold a hearing for the purposes of an inquest.
+Other than matters involving a death in care or a death in custody, where a hearing must be held, the Coroner has a discretion as to whether to hold a hearing for the purposes of an inquest.
 Not all deaths will result in the Coroner conducting a hearing.

 A Coroner may decide not to conduct a hearing into a death if, after consideration of information given to the Coroner relating to the death of a person, the Coroner is satisfied that the manner and cause of death are sufficiently disclosed and a hearing is unnecessary.
 Where a Coroner decides not to conduct a hearing into a death the Coroner must give written notice of the decision setting out the grounds for the decision to a member of the immediate family of the deceased.